bitid-open-source-iot/logger/README.md

 # biTid Logger

 The **Logger Application/Service** manages users, clients(applications/services) and tokens of those users and clients.
-This service provides loggerentication and ensures that users can only interact with applications/services within their scope
+This service provides Authentication and ensures that users can only interact with applications/services within their scope

 ## Getting Started